 - These choices can affect the outcome!

 - Need to think carefully about assumptions and potentially do a lot of sensitivity analyses to determine if the observed behavior is robust to these different decisions about how to build the model

-- We will explore this more next time!
+- We will explore this more on Thursday!

 - May seem easy to set up

 - Allows for a lot of details to be added

 - Frequently used by beginning modelers for these reasons

 - But can be very subtle!

-- Details of implementation can greatly change the behavior
+- Details of implementation can completely change behavior